grafana/grafana/docs/sources/installation/configuration.md

 ### logs

 Path to where Grafana will store logs.
 This path is usually specified via command line in the init.d script or the systemd service file.
 It can be overridden in the configuration file or in the default environment variable file.

+**Mac:** By default, the log file should be located at `/usr/local/var/log/grafana/grafana.log`.

 ### plugins

-Directory where grafana will automatically scan and look for plugins
+Directory where grafana will automatically scan and look for plugins.
+Manually or automatically install any plugins here.

+**Mac:** By default, the Mac plugin location is: `/usr/local/var/lib/grafana/plugins`.

 ### provisioning